Literature / 14

 - Extra-Strength Masquerade: This is enforced around the Kavach Building, which is a good thing once the world starts to end.

-- Granola Girl: Xela has elements of this.
+- Granola Girl: Xela has elements of this, being an outgoing art student who's pretty forthright about her sexuality.

 - Hollywood Nerd: Veek.